 - The bundled cooler offers better value.

-- Should have come with a better cooler for overclocking.
+- It should have come with a better cooler for overclocking.

 10) AMD Ryzen 5 2600